 VirtualBox is an open-source virtualization platform that runs multiple operating systems simultaneously on a single host machine.
-Whether you are testing different Linux distributions, running Windows applications on Linux through virtualization, developing cross-platform software, or creating isolated environments for security testing, VirtualBox provides the flexibility to manage diverse virtual machines without dual-booting or maintaining separate physical hardware.
+Whether you are testing different Linux distributions, running Windows applications through virtualization, developing cross-platform software, or creating isolated environments for security testing, VirtualBox provides flexibility to manage diverse virtual machines without dual-booting or maintaining separate physical hardware.

 Import VirtualBox APT Repository